newatoms/guides/define-done/readme.md

 We use a Definition of Done (DoD) when we produce an [achievable](../glossary/achievable.md) or a [project](../glossary/project.md).

-## What are good points on the checklist ✅
+## What are good points on the checklist ✅?

 You have to be able to test your work against your checklist.
 This means the checklist should be objective.
 Anyone who is checking the boxes should have the same threshold for defining something as done.

-Good points are unambiguous and testable.
+***Good points are unambiguous and testable.***

 Avoid using terms that can be interpreted in different ways.
-Beware of _enough_, _multiple_, _good_, _valuable_ etcetera, because someone else might disagree.
+Beware of _enough_, _multiple_, _good_, _valuable_ , _clear_, etcetera, because someone else might disagree.

-Avoid points that prescribe a certain specific solution, leave that up to the producer.
+Avoid points that prescribe a certain specific solution; leave that up to the producer.

 **Don't**: Everyone must go on vacation enough.
 **Do**: Everyone must be on a vacation at least 24 days per year.